gcperformance/service-data/README.md

 ### `outputs/`: Files Produced by the Script

-*All .csv files are semi-colon (`;`) delimited*
 - `si.csv`: Full service inventory merging 2018–2023 datasets with the 2024 dataset. *`service_scope` must contain `EXTERN` or `ENTERPRISE`*
 - `ss.csv`: Full service standard dataset merging 2018–2023 datasets with the 2024 dataset. *`service_scope` must contain `EXTERN` or `ENTERPRISE`*

 #### `outputs/indicators/`: Summary Files for Visualization and Review

 *All tables were built with `service_scope` containing `EXTERN` or `ENTERPRISE`*
-- `drr_all.csv`: a concatenated table with all the drr indicator columns and scores (percentage of high-volume external services (>=45k applications) that are delivered online end-to-end, percentage of high-volume external services (>=45k applications and telephone enquiries) that met at least one service standard, percentage of applications for high-volume external services (>45k applications) that used the online channel)
+- `drr_all.csv`: a concatenated table with all the drr indicator columns and scores (dr_2467: percentage of high-volume external services (>=45k applications) that are delivered online end-to-end, dr_2468: percentage of high-volume external services (>=45k applications and telephone enquiries) that met at least one service standard, dr_2469: percentage of applications for high-volume external services (>45k applications) that used the online channel)
-- `maf_all.csv`: a concatenated table with all the maf columns and scores (percentage of services that have service standards, percentage of applicable services that can be completed online end-to-end, percentage of client interaction points that are available online, percentage of services which have used client feedback to improve services in the year prior to reporting)
+- `maf_all.csv`: a concatenated table with all the maf columns and scores (maf1: percentage of services that have service standards, maf2: percentage of service standards met, maf5: percentage of applicable services that can be completed online end-to-end, maf6: percentage of client interaction points that are available online, maf8: percentage of services which have used client feedback to improve services in the year prior to reporting)
 - `service_fte_spending.csv`: FTEs and spending for programs delivering services.
 - `si_fy_interaction_sum.csv`: Sum of interactions by service, fiscal year, channel
 - `si_fy_service_count.csv`: Unique services count by fiscal year.